ParthSareen/parthsareen.github.io/content/posts/building-reliable-ai-agents.md

 For example, if a user wants to continue planning a project, the agent needs:
 - Memory of what was previously discussed
-- Access to the project's current state (via tools with their own state management)
+- Access to the project's current state – via tools with their own state management

 You can provide this context by either injecting it at conversation start, or by instructing the model through the system message to retrieve it from persistent storage.